-This is a second tutorial in our ‘free online software testing training on a live project’ series.
+This is the second tutorial in our ‘free online Software Testing training on a live project’ series.
 If you are new here please check the first introduction tutorial: End to End Software Testing Training on a Live Project.

 SDLC’s Design Phase:

 The next phase of the SDLC is “Design”- this is where the functional requirements are translated into the technical details.
 The dev, design, environment, and data teams are involved in this step.
 The outcome of this step is typically a Technical Design Document- TDD.

 The input is the SRS document both for the creation of the TDD and for the QA team to start working on the QA aspect of the project- which is to review the SRS and identify the test objective.